 - grievances before labour arbitrators

-Katherine has pleaded nearly 200 cases, including the decade-long landmark human rights case regarding Québec-based employers’ obligations regarding pre-hire medical examinations.
+Katherine is the only Canadian member of the National Workers' Compensation Defence Network (NWCDN).
+She has pleaded nearly 200 cases, including the decade-long landmark human rights case regarding Québec-based employers’ obligations regarding pre-hire medical examinations.

 Katherine is adept in identifying how social change affects the workplace, while her unparalleled ability to simplify complex legal issues makes her a sought-after media commentator on sexual harassment and of psychological harassment in the workplace.
 She has also presented training sessions on the subject for employees in a range of industries.